 BlockAck frame in one TXOP and then receives a BlockAck frame in a later TXOP in which the MPDU is not

-indicated as received (because the partial state has been reset), the originator knows not to retry the MPDU.
+indicated as received (i.e. the corresponding bit of the received bitmap is 0 because the partial state has been reset), the originator knows not to retry the MPDU.

 End of proposed changes.